 Water sources in this part of the Amazon are highly acidic, meaning that the alkaline-loving mosquito species that carry malaria, yellow fever, dengue or Zika are not found in these forests.
 Activities included in this itinerary include the opportunity to explore the rainforest canopy using zip lines, and nights spent wilderness camping.

 Transfer from airport or hotel.

-Airport transfer: All participants need to do is look for our booth in the baggage claim area at Iquitos airport.
-We’re easy to find; located not far from the restrooms at a booth decorated with our name and logo (a hoatzin bird’s head surrounded by a diamond-shaped border).
+Transfer from airport or hotel to our boat for the journey up to our rainforest lodge.
+When having an airport transfer: look for our booth in the baggage claim area at the Iquitos airport.
+We are easy to find; located not far from the restrooms at a booth decorated with our name and logo (a hoatzin bird’s head surrounded by a diamond-shaped border).